shengdancheng/kongtestpoc/README.md

 ### Test Case Design

-Refer to [Gateway document](https://docs.konghq.com/gateway/latest/kong-manager/get-started/services-and-routes/), for designing test cases involving the addition, updating, and deletion of services and routes for existing services.
+Refer to [Gateway document](https://docs.konghq.com/gateway/latest/kong-manager/get-started/services-and-routes/), for designing test cases involving the addition, updating, and deleting services and routes for existing services.
 These test cases should cover positive, negative, and edge cases.

 *(Due to domain knowledge limitation, mandatory properties and tag property are only covered in test workflow.Part of negative test case and edge test cases are based on my test experiment and assumption.)*